Difficulty management solutions

 Implementing out-of-court financing or collective financing plans

-Receiving an emergency credit line (2 weeks)
+Receiving an emergency credit line (two weeks)

 Financing a takeover as part of a company assignment (newco)